KernelFox0/dell-g15-hackintosh-efi/README.md

 If you notice some Dell related tables not loading on startup, you can add the ACPI tables from Extras/Native ACPI fixes to OC > ACPI and add the patches.plist entries to your config.plist.
 This will fix loading the tables but it has no effect on how the system runs.

+If you have long boot times and no graphics acceleration after boot, remove the igfxfw property from config.plist > DeviceProperties > PciRoot(0x0)/Pci(0x2,0x0).
+This will disable Apple GuC Firmware loading on the iGPU and your system should boot normally, but you will have less performance and DRM playback will break!

 __Remember to change config_update.plist every time you change something in config.plist!__

 ---